PDrifting/CBookDraft/book.markdown

 Address of *u32Bar = 0x7ffd0424af00
 ```

 In the code we declared u32Foo before \*u32Bar, yet in memory based on the addresses we can see \*u32Bar was placed in memory before u32Foo.
 How can we determine this from those addresses?
-Like any representation of a number, those hex formatted addresses are still read from right to left.
+Like any representation of a number, those hex-formatted addresses are still read from right to left.
 We can split them up into byte pairs and then determine the most significant portion of what we are looking at.

 ```
 Byte Pairs